twitocode/Tantalum/content/University/Year 1/CS 1JC3/Functional Programming.md

 		- it went from multiple inputs to a chain of one input
 		- $\cdots$ is the chain of function calls
 	- **GO TO THE DEFINITON FROM BEFORE**

+# Haskell-ing
+Functions in Haskell are usually in the curry-ed form